Hoodoo (spirituality): Antebellum era

 Many Hoodoo practices were hidden in Black churches during and after slavery for African Americans to protect themselves.
 Scholars call the practice of Hoodoo in Black churches the invisible institution because enslaved Black people concealed their culture and practices from whites within the Christian religion.

-Yvonne Chireau stated, "Hoodoo is an African American-based tradition that makes use of natural and supernatural elements in order to create and effect change in the human experience.."
-Hoodoo was created by African Americans, who were among over 12 million enslaved Africans from various Central and West African ethnic groups transported to the Americas from the 16th to 19th centuries (1514 to 1867) as part of the transatlantic slave trade.
-The transatlantic slave trade to the United States occurred between 1619 and 1808, and the illegal slave trade in the United States occurred between 1808 and 1860.
-Between 1619 and 1860 approximately 500,000 enslaved Africans were transported to the United States.
-The America's Black Holocaust Museum puts the number of slaves taken to America in the Atlantic Slave Trade at 388,000 (approx. 2.5% of all those taken from the Continent.)
-From Central Africa, Hoodoo has Bakongo magical influence from the Bakongo religion incorporating the Kongo cosmogram, Simbi water spirits, and Nkisi and Minkisi practices.
-The West African influence is Vodun from the Fon and Ewe people in Benin and Togo, following some elements from the Yoruba religion.
+Yvonne Chireau stated: "Hoodoo is an African American-based tradition that makes use of natural and supernatural elements in order to create and effect change in the human experience."
+Hoodoo was created by African Americans, who were among over 12 million enslaved Africans from various Central and West African ethnic groups transported to the Americas from the 16th to 19th centuries as part of the transatlantic slave trade.
+Between 1619 and 1860 approximately 500,000 enslaved Africans were transported to the United States, including after it was made illegal in 1808.
+The America's Black Holocaust Museum puts the number of slaves taken to America at 388,000, approximately 2.5% of all those taken from Africa.
+From Central Africa, Hoodoo has Bakongo magical influence incorporating the Kongo cosmogram, Simbi water spirits, and Nkisi and Minkisi practices.
+It also has West African influence, including Vodun from the Fon and Ewe people in Benin and Togo, following some elements from the Yoruba religion.

-After their contact with European slave traders and missionaries, some Africans converted to Christianity willingly.
-At the same time, other enslaved Africans were forced to become Christian, which resulted in a syncretization of African spiritual practices and beliefs with the Christian faith.
+After contact with European slave traders and missionaries, some Africans converted to Christianity willingly.
+Simultaneously, other enslaved Africans were forced to become Christian, resulting in a syncretization of African spiritual practices and beliefs with Christianity.
 Enslaved and free Africans learned regional indigenous botanical knowledge after they arrived in the United States.
 The extent to which Hoodoo could be practiced varied by region and the temperament of enslavers.
-For example, the Gullah people of the coastal Southeast experienced an isolation and relative freedom that allowed the retention of various traditional West African cultural practices.
-Among the Gullah people and enslaved African Americans in the Mississippi Delta, where the concentration of enslaved people was dense, Hoodoo was practiced under an extensive cover of secrecy.
-The reason for secrecy among enslaved and free African Americans was that slave codes prohibited large gatherings of enslaved and free Black people.
-Enslavers experienced how slave religion ignited slave revolts among enslaved and free Black people, and some leaders of slave insurrections were Black ministers or conjure doctors.
+For example, the Gullahs of the coastal southeast experienced an isolation and relative freedom that allowed the retention of various traditional West African cultural practices.
+Among Gullahs and enslaved African Americans in the Mississippi Delta, where the concentration of enslaved people was dense, Hoodoo was practiced under an extensive cover of secrecy, due to slave codes prohibiting large gatherings of enslaved and free Black people.
+Enslavers experienced how slave religion ignited slave revolts among enslaved and free Black people, and some insurrection leaders were Black ministers or conjure doctors.

 During the slave trade, the majority of Central Africans imported to New Orleans, Louisiana, were Bakongo people.
-This image was painted in 1886 and shows African Americans in New Orleans performing dances from Africa in Congo Square.
-Congo Square was where African Americans practiced Voodoo and Hoodoo.
+This image was painted in 1886 and shows African Americans in New Orleans performing dances from Africa in Congo Square, where African Americans practiced Voodoo and Hoodoo.